StiviKM/Debian-Docker-Base/README.md

     ./Fresh_Debian-Server_Setup.sh
     ```

 > ⚡ The script is fully automated and requires no user interaction once started.
-Sit back and watch your system transform.

 ---